LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/real-time-messaging-dashboard-beta-overview.md

 categoryName: Data & reporting
 subCategoryName: Messaging
 indicator: both
-subtitle: The real time dashboard leverages the power of the real time operational and administrative APIs to enable users to monitor the brand’s account health in both real time and for the previous 24 hours.
+subtitle: Leverage the power of the real-time operational and administrative APIs to enable users to monitor the brand’s account health
 level3: Messaging Dashboards
 permalink: data-reporting-messaging-messaging-dashboards-real-time-messaging-dashboard-overview.html
 isTutorial: false